kek91/PHP-Input-Validation/README.md

 Easy to use PHP class for validating user input from HTML form input fields or anywhere else you may use it.

-Please note this is only `validation`, for very critical operations you may need to consider `sanitizing` before submitting user data to DB etc. I assume you're already well aware of the dangers.
+Please note this is only `validation`, for critical operations you may need to consider `sanitizing` before submitting user data to DB etc. I assume you're already well aware of the dangers.

 ### Features